VyPhammm/data-analysis-agent-vypham/README.md

 # Data Analysis Chatbot

-A ChatGPT-like interface that connects to an n8n Agent for data generation and analysis, with chart visualization capabilities.
+A Chatbot interface that connects to an n8n Agent for data generation and analysis, with chart visualization capabilities.

 ## Overview